nahidp/ML-Tasks/Bank-Marketing-1/README.md

 **Part1: Binary Classification**

 I first import the data into my machine learning environment.
 Next, I construct four different ML models using a decision tree, a Naïve Bayesian learner, a support vector machine, and a k‐nearest neighbor classifier.
-The aim of this binary learning task is to predict whether a client will purchase a product from the bank, i.e. the "output" variable (desired target) is feature 21, with classes 'yes' and 'no'.
+The aim of this binary learning task is to predict whether a client will purchase a product from the bank, i.e. the "output" variable (feature 21), with classes 'yes' and 'no'.
 Below items are investigated:

-1- Four classification models are constructed
+1- Four classification models are constructed.

-2- Four confusion matrices corresponding to the models are calculated
+2- Four confusion matrices corresponding to the models are calculated.

 3- The ROC Curves are illustrated to contrast the four models.